quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 ### ConnectionCloseFrame

-The error_code_value field is the numerical value without variable-length integer encoding.
-This is useful because some error types are spread out over a range of codes (e.g., QUIC's crypto_error).
+An endpoint that receives unknown error codes can record it in the error_code field using the numerical value without variable-length integer encoding.

 When the connection is closed due a connection-level error, the `trigger_frame_type` field can be used to log the frame that triggered the